Guild Classes 2025

 How to register for our classes

-Please use the online enrolment form below to register two weeks before the class date.
+Please use the online enrolment form below to register.

 Payment will secure your place in the class, so please pay online as soon as possible.